-The Council continues to make significant capital investment in its assets spending £11.4 million in 2014/15.
-This included £3.9 million on roads, pavements and street lighting, £2.9 million on school upgrades and £2.2 million on replacing and upgrading the Council's fleet.
+The Council continues to make significant capital investment in its non housing assets spending £18.9 million in 2015/16.
+This included £9.6 million on school upgrades, £3.8 million on roads, pavements and street lighting, £2.0 million on centralised property upgrades and £1.9 million on replacing and upgrading the Council's fleet.
 The main source of funding was government grants.
-A full analysis of capital expenditure and financing is provided in note 32 to the financial statements on page 55.
+A full analysis of capital expenditure and financing is provided in note 32 to the financial statements on page 58.

-The Council is able to regulate its own capital spending limits within a prudential framework recommended by CIPFA and endorsed by the Scottish Government, provided it operates within a series of indicators.
+The Council is able to regulate its own capital spending limits within a prudential framework recommended by the Chartered Institute of Public Finance and Accountancy (CIPFA) and endorsed by the Scottish Government, provided it operates within a series of indicators.
 The Council's capital expenditure is a key driver of treasury management activity and these indicators are relevant for the purposes of establishing an integrated treasury management strategy which demonstrates that the Council's capital investment plans are affordable, prudent and sustainable.

 The Capital Financing Requirement represents the Council's underlying need to borrow for capital expenditure.
 It is not allowed to rise indefinitely and statutory controls exist to ensure debt is affordable and repaid over a reasonable timeframe.
-The Council's underlying need to borrow for 2014/15 at the time the budget was set was £273.855 million.
-The actual position was £253.909 million with total debt at 31st March 2015 of £234.705 million demonstrating that the Council maintains its intention to have an under borrowed position.
+The Council's underlying need to borrow for 2015/16 at the time the budget was set was £296.149 million.

+The actual position was £254.023 million with total debt at 31st March 2016 of £237.272 million demonstrating that the Council maintains its intention to have an under borrowed position.
 This means that the Council's capital borrowing requirement has not been fully funded by loan debt and is using cash from reserves and balances to support capital programmes whilst investment returns are low.

 During the year the Council's aggregate external debt was contained within both the operational boundary and the authorised limit.
-The authorised limit of £336.676 million reflects a level of debt which could be affordable in the short term but may not be sustainable in the long term.
-The operational boundary of £273.915 million is an estimate of the most likely debt requirement and represents the limit beyond which external debt is not expected to exceed.
+The authorised limit of £336.676 million for 2015/16 reflects a level of debt which could be affordable in the short term but may not be sustainable in the long term.
+The operational boundary of £302.199 million for 2015/16 is an estimate of the most likely maximum debt requirement and represents the limit beyond which external debt is not expected to exceed.

-The ratio of financing costs to net revenue stream represents the proportion of the budget that is allocated to the financing of capital expenditure and highlights the trend.
-Actual figures for General Services were 3.9% which is in line with approved strategy and 34.2% for HRA which is reflected in long term HRA financial plans to 2029/2030.
+The ratio of financing costs to net revenue stream represents the proportion of the budget that is allocated to the financing of capital expenditure and highlights the trend in this allocation through financial years.
+Actual figures for General Services were 3.69% which is in line with approved strategy and 35.01% for HRA which is reflected in long term HRA financial plans to 2029/2030.

 The measure of the impact of capital investment on council tax and weekly rents shows the change in council tax and rents necessary to support increased spending on capital plans and helps to illustrate their affordability.
-In 2014/15 there was a reduction of £8.37 for General Services which was a consequence of lower than planned Capital Expenditure coupled with a low average cost of borrowing.
-The impact on house rents was a reduction of £0.49 per week which again falls well within long term HRA plans.
+In 2015/16 there was a reduction of £5.85 per Band D dwelling for General Services which was a consequence of lower than planned Capital Expenditure coupled with a low average cost of borrowing.
+The impact on house rents was a reduction of £1.44 per week which again falls well within long term HRA plans.